modin-project/unidist/docs/index.rst

 What is unidist?
 """"""""""""""""

-unidist (`Unified Distributed Execution`) provides the unified API for distributed execution by supporting various performant execution backends.
+unidist (`Unified Distributed Execution`) is a framework that is intended to provide the unified API for distributed execution by supporting various performant execution backends.
 At the moment the following backends are supported under the hood:

 * `Ray`_
 * `MPI`_